 More About the Friends

-- The Friends conduct several book sales throughout the year which take place in the McGuire Community Room at the TADL Woodmere (Main) Branch featuring the Annual Used and Almost Rare Book Sale takes place in September.
-The sale includes thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children's books, cookbooks, computer books, CDs, and DVDs.
+- The Friends host several book sales throughout the year which take place in the McGuire Community Room at the TADL Woodmere (Main) Branch featuring the Annual Used and Almost Rare Book Sale which takes place in September, The sale includes thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children's books, cookbooks, computer books, CDs, and DVDs.